Whitlam Essay Residency

 Your travel costs reimbursed.

-A stipend of $500, which includes a $300 honorarium and a $200 payment for the public event.
+A stipend of $400, which includes payment for sharing work at the evening Salon.

 Residents will also have the opportunity to pitch the essays developed over the course of the fellowship to the Sydney Review of Books.